Irish Name: an Mhí - "The Middle"

 GAA Colors: Green and Gold

-Famous People with Meath roots: Pierce Brosnan, Duke of Wllington, Jonathan Smith, Saint Oliver Plunkett, Turlough O'Carolan
+Famous People with Meath roots: Pierce Brosnan, Duke of Wellington, Jonathan Smith, Saint Oliver Plunkett, blind musician and composer Turlough O'Carolan.

-Trim Castle, the location for much of the shooting in the Oscar winning Mel Gibson movie Braveheart, is another essential stop-off point for those interested in history.
+Trim Castle, the location for much of the Mel Gibson movie Braveheart, is another essential stop-off point for those interested in history.
 The castle is the largest and best preserved of all the castles of the Norman occupation and provides an insight into the way of life on the island at the time.

-There are several top golf courses in the county as well with most of them clustered around Navan and Trim.
-There is superb fishing of every sort either in the River Boyne and its tributaries or along the stretch of Meath's coastline and equestrian and walking holidays are very popular here.
+Meath has an abundance of leisure activities to offer.
+There are a number of famous golf courses near Navan and Trim, and fishing of every sort can be found by the River Boyne or along the stretch of Meath's coastline.
+Equestrian and walking holidays are also very popular here.